swelf19/pggo/README.markdown

 ## Installation

-    go get -u github.com/jackc/tern
+    go get -u github.com/jackc/pggo

 ## Creating a Tern Project

-To create a new tern project in the current directory run:
+To create a new pggo project in the current directory run:

-    tern init
+    pggo init

 Or to create the project somewhere else:

-    tern init path/to/project
+    pggo init path/to/project

 Tern projects are composed of a directory of migrations and optionally a config file.
 See the sample directory for an example.